ruudwelten/tim/README.md

 will be grouped together when tallying all the day's timestamps.
 With the numeric (`-#`) flag the timestamps of a day in the past can be grouped.

+### `rename`

+    $ tim.py rename

+The rename command allows you to rename the title of a specific timestamp.

 ### `tally`